AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 ---
-title: Creating Modal Windows in HTML from Scratch
+title: Multiple Modals on One Page Using HTML, CSS, and JavaScript
 description: This quick tutorial shows you how to create modal windows in HTML using just a bit of markup, styling, and JavaScript.
 We'll also look at how you can open multiple modals on one page, stacked on top of each other.
-keywords: ["modal windows in html"]
+keywords: ["multiple modals on one page", "how to create modal windows in html"]
 ---

-I recently tried my hand at creating some modal windows in plain old HTML, CSS, and JavaScript.
-And as it turns out, doing so is actually much, *much* simpler than I thought it would be.
+I recently tried my hand at creating modal windows from scratch.
+And as it turns out, doing so is *much* simpler than I thought it would be.

+This quick tutorial shows you how to create modal windows in HTML using just a bit of markup, styling, and JavaScript.
+We'll also look at how you can open multiple modals on one page, stacked on top of each other.
 Here's a preview of what we'll be building:

 <img src="/assets/img/posts/{{ page.slug }}/demo.gif" alt="A demo of opening and closing modals." />

-## The Setup: A Basic HTML Skeleton
+## The Setup: Basic HTML

 Here's some basic markup to get us started: